-- 14. DESCRIPTION OF COLLATERAL: If there is no collateral for the loan, check the "none" box and go to section 15.
-If there is collateral for the loan, enter a description of the collateral for the loan. - 15.
+- 16. IF LENDER IS A CHILD, LAW FIRM OF PARENT(S) (IF ANY): If the lender is a child, enter the name of any law firm of which either of the child's parents is a "member" as defined in section 14. - 17.
+DESCRIPTION OF COLLATERAL: If there is no collateral for the loan, check the "none" box and go to section 15.
+If there is collateral for the loan, enter a description of the collateral for the loan. - 18.
 "Check if personal funds were deposited into political account" box: Check this box only if the loan is a deposit of your personal funds into an account in which political contributions are held as permitted by section 253.0351(c) of the Election Code.
 Political expenditures made from that loan, and any subsequent expenditures to reimburse the candidate or officeholder, must be reported as if they were made from political contributions.
 The reimbursement may not exceed the amount reported as a loan.
-Personal funds deposited in an account in which political contributions are held are subject to the personal use restrictions. - 16.
-GUARANTOR INFORMATION: If there are no guarantors for the loan, check the "Not Applicable" box and skip sections 17 through 21.
+Personal funds deposited in an account in which political contributions are held are subject to the personal use restrictions. - 19.
+GUARANTOR INFORMATION: If there are no guarantors for the loan, check the "Not Applicable" box and skip sections 20 27.
 If you have no further loans to report, go to the next applicable schedule.